-3. Iodine can be slightly toxic.
+3. Chemical forms of iodine can be somewhat toxic.
 Here I differ from many doctors who use potassium iodide, elemental iodine in water, and other chemical forms of iodine.
 They say it is not toxic, but my research is that it is a little toxic and it can build up in the body.

 Fish and Seafood as iodine supplements.
 These foods are excellent sources of iodine.
 However, most fish - and even more so shellfish - are today very high in mercury.
 In fact, mercury replaces iodine in the body.